nhsuk/nhsuk-service-manual/README.md

 ### Environments

+#### Review

-- Review - used to review content, design, development and research changes.
+Used to review content, design, development and research changes.

 Code pushed to a branch starting with `review/0-` will deploy on the [review/0 environment](https://nhsuk-service-manual-pr.azurewebsites.net/).

 Code pushed to a branch starting with `review/1-` will deploy on the [review/1 environment](http://nhsuk-service-manual-pr-nhsuk-service-manual-r1.azurewebsites.net/).

+#### Staging

-- [Staging] - used for very final checks before changes are pushed to the live website.
+Used for very final checks before changes are pushed to the live website.

 Code pushed to the `master` branch will deploy to the [Staging environment](https://nhsuk-service-manual-dev-uks.azurewebsites.net/).

+#### Live

-- [Live] - the live NHS digital service manual website, accessible to the public.
+The live NHS digital service manual website, accessible to the public.

 Git tags created using SEMVER format `v0.0.0` will deploy to the [Live environment](https://service-manual.nhs.uk/).
 (Note: Live is behind a server side cache which results in changes not appearing immediately.)

 ### Release to live